 This recipe for goat cheese was made using starter culture from Cultures for Health that contains the correct amounts of lactic bacteria and rennet.
 If instead, you're interested in making goat cheese from your own supply of starter culture and rennet, then the Cultures for Health website has a recipe that indicates how much of each to use.

-- 1 quart of milk generally yields about one cup of goat cheese
+- 1 quart of milk generally yields about 1 cup of goat cheese

 - Raw milk can be used for this recipe

-- There are a couple differences between cheese cloth and butter muslin.
-Cheese cloth has a wider weave, so more liquid drains out, and it can only be used once.
+- There are a couple differences between cheesecloth and butter muslin.
+Cheesecloth has a wider weave, so more liquid drains out, and it can only be used once.
 Butter muslin has a tighter weave, which is a plus when making soft, fresh cheeses like cream cheese because you'll lose less moisture and ultimately end up with more cheese.
 Butter muslin can also be washed and re-used.
-This recipe can be attempted with goat's milk, but non-dairy milks such as soy or almond milk will not work.
+This recipe can be attempted with goat's milk, but non-dairy milk, such as soy or almond milk will not work.

 - If your house is too cool, try culturing the milk in the oven with the oven light on.
 This creates a slightly warmer environment.

-- 1 packet goat cheese starter culture and rennet
+1 packet goat cheese starter culture with rennet

-- Cover the pot and let the milk culture for 12-18 hours.
-Cultures for health recommends culturing the milk in an environment that's as close to 73 degrees as possible.
+Cover the pot and let the milk culture for 12 to 18 hours.
+Cultures for health recommends culturing the milk in an environment that's as close to 73 F as possible.
 The milk will not culture properly in an environment that is too cool.

-- Hang the cheese up so it can drain.
-You can tie it to a wood spoon or ladle and hang it over a deep bowl or pitcher.
+Hang the cheese up so it can drain.
+You can tie it to a wooden spoon or ladle and hang it over a deep bowl or pitcher.
 Cultures for Health recommends tying it to the handle of a cupboard and setting a bowl underneath.